 This does not mean all companies in a seed round of funding will have no financial data.
 In fact, if they don’t have any, then that is a sign of just how early the investment is coming in.
 At this point in the company’s life, the exit value is more of a fluid negotiating chip, rather than a number rooted in hard data.

-If the founders have a solid business plan and financial model, then this value can be estimated.
+If the founders have a solid business plan and financial model, that a company like Early Growth can assist with, then this value can be estimated.
 Honestly, at this stage in the game, exit values are drawn very much from investors’ experience and gut feel.

 Super straightforward.
 This is the number of dollars an investor gives the business to go spend it on the things they need to get off the ground.
 This is where traction is important.
 If the business hasn’t made much money yet, an investor will want to know in detail what they have done so far.
 This puts what they plan to do next, with the investment, into context, and gives the investor confidence that it will happen.